 A lover of early music, Mr. Moody has performed with acclaimed groups Les Violons du Roy (Quebec City) and Apollo’s Fire (Cleveland).
 He has performed at the Boston, Indianapolis and Washington Early Music Festivals and early music/contemporary innovative groups Mountainside Baroque (Maryland), La Fiocco (Pennsylvania), Antico Moderno (Boston) and Cantata Profana (NYC).
 A graduate of the prestigious Yale Voxtet – resident at Yale’s Institute of Sacred Music – he has performed as a soloist at such venues as Lincoln Center’s Alice Tully Hall, London’s St. John’s Smith Square and, Cambridge’s Trinity College, working with conductors David Hill, Simon Carrington, Masaaki Suzuki, and Matthew Halls.
 His performances have been broadcast live in concert on BBC Radio 3 in the United Kingdom, on Boston’s WGBH, Indiana’s WFIU, and WSHU’s Sunday Baroque.

-Highlights of recent and current seasons include the American premiere of George Benjamin’s Dream of the Song at the Festival of Contemporary Music at the Tanglewood Music Center, engagements with Charleston Symphony, Winston-Salem Symphony and Illinois Symphony, A Midsummer Night’s Dream (Oberon) at the Lakes Area Music Festival (Minnesota), engagements with Mark Morris Dance Group, re-engagements with Apollo’s Fire, Charleston Symphony and covering for Bejun Mehta at the Boston Symphony.
+Highlights include the American premiere of George Benjamin’s Dream of the Song at the Festival of Contemporary Music at the Tanglewood Music Center, A Midsummer Night’s Dream (Oberon) at the Lakes Area Music Festival (Minnesota), engagements with Mark Morris Dance Group, re-engagements with Apollo’s Fire, Charleston Symphony and covering for Bejun Mehta at the Boston Symphony.
 In 2016, Daniel was one of four vocalists in Joyce DiDonato's Carnegie Hall Masterclasses, broadcast live on Medici TV.
-He made his Canadian debut in May 2017 performing with Les Violons du Roy, Bernard Labadie conducting and in 2018 will be singing with Portland Baroque Orchestra and on the GMGS Series with Kent Tritle conducting and Cincinnati Opera's production of L'incoronatione di Poppea.

-Mr. Moody is a graduate of the Peabody Conservatory (BM ’14), Yale School of Music and Institute of Sacred Music (MM ‘16) and has won several awards which include Metropolitan Opera National Council Auditions (Regional Finalist), George London Competition, Handel Aria Competition (2nd place), Rochester Oratorio Society Classical Idol (3rd place), New York Oratorio Society Competition, and the Russell Wonderlic Competition (1st place).
+Mr. Moody is a graduate of the Peabody Conservatory (BM ’14), Yale School of Music and Institute of Sacred Music (MM ‘16) and has won several awards which include Metropolitan Opera National Council Auditions (Regional Finalist), George London Competition (2017 & 2018), Handel Aria Competition (2nd place), Rochester Oratorio Society Classical Idol (3rd place), New York Oratorio Society Competition, and the Russell Wonderlic Competition (1st place).